"Hey Jared, I’ve been dieting for awhile now and I just can’t get rid of my love handles. Do you have any suggestions for stubborn fat?"

 Signal Mobilization Of Stored Fat

 The biggest problem left with stubborn body fat is stimulating it to be utilized preferentially.
 At this point in time you can increase heat (blood flow) and reduce the behavior of alpha-2 receptors to make stubborn fat less stubborn (Yohimbine HCl), but it will only be utilized by your body in the order it chooses.
-That is why I created LipoFlux: Topical Lipolysis Formula
+That is why I created LipoFlux: Topical Lipolysis Formula (product has been discontinued).

 “If you could rub a cream on and lose weight everyone would be fit!” - Karen